Firedrake/nobraketracker/readme.txt

 noscrape (optional) - set to 1 to disable /scrape and /stats reporting.

+min_save (optional) - if set, state will be saved no more often than this many seconds.

 =Operation

 Put torrent files into the "allowed" directory; filenames should end